 What is a home inspection?

 A home inspection is an unbiased professional opinion as to the condition of a residential property based on a non-invasive, visual examination of the readily accessible features and components of the house and property at the date and time of the inspection.

 The inspector assesses the major areas (structure, roofing, exterior, electrical, heating, plumbing, air conditioning/heat pumps, interior/insulation) of the dwelling.
 The inspector is looking for any signs of damage or any deficiencies, as well as any safety issues.

-A detailed report with all the findings is sent to the client following the inspection.
+A detailed report with all the findings is sent to the client within 24 hours following the inspection.